JeffreyRuder/triangles/README.md

-# Java/Spark/Velocity File Structure Template
+# Triangle Checker

-#### January 5, 2016
+#### January 11, 2016

-#### By Midori Bowen and Jeffrey Ruder
+#### By  and Jeffrey Ruder

 ## Description

-This is a template file structure for use in Epicodus Java/Spark/Velocity projects.
+Checks the sides of a triangle to determine if it is valid, and if so, what type of triangle it is.

 ## How To Use

 * Make a directory for your project and initialize a git repository.
-* Pull this file structure template from GitHub: `git pull https://github.com/JeffreyRuder/java-spark-template.git`

-OR:

-* Fork this repository from GitHub and rename it

-## Please Make This Better

-Please fork this repository and send a pull request if something in here could be better.
+* Clone or pull this repository.
+* Make sure you have Java and Gradle installed.
+* Use `gradle run`

 ## Technologies Used